pysys-test/pysys-test/README.rst

 	> pysys.py run

-To give a flavour for what's possible, here's a system test for a fictitious server "MyServer" which shows of the most common PySys methods:
+To give a flavour for what's possible, here's a system test for checking the behaviour of a server application, which shows of the most common PySys methods:

 .. code-block:: python